actioncrew/actionstack/README.md

 ### Sagas
 Sagas, inspired by Redux-Saga, use generator functions to manage side effects.
 They provide a powerful way to handle complex workflows, including concurrent tasks and long-running processes.

+## Usage

+### Creating a Store
+To create a store, use the createStore function, which initializes the store with the provided main module and optional settings or enhancers.

+    import { createStore } from '@actionstack/store';
+    import { someMainModule } from './modules';

+    // Optional: Define store settings to customize behavior const storeSettings = {
+      dispatchSystemActions: false,
+      enableMetaReducers: false,
+      awaitStatePropagation: true,
+      enableAsyncReducers: false
+    };

+    // Create the store instance
+    const store = export const store = createStore({
+      reducer: (state: any = {}) => state,
+      dependencies: {},
+      strategy: "exclusive"
+    }, storeSettings, applyMiddleware(logger, epics));

+### Loading and Unloading Modules
+Modules can be loaded or unloaded dynamically.
+The loadModule and unloadModule methods manage this process, ensuring that the store’s dependencies are correctly updated.

+    const featureModule = {
+      slice: 'superModule',
+      reducer: superReducer,
+      dependencies: { heroService: new HeroService() }
+    };

+    // Load a feature module
+    store.loadModule(featureModule);

+    // Unload a feature module (with optional state clearing) store.unloadModule(featureModule, true);

+### Reading State Safely
+To read a slice of the state in a safe manner (e.g., avoiding race conditions), use readSafe.
+This method ensures the state is accessed while locking the pipeline.

+    store.readSafe('@global', (state) => {
+      console.log('Global state:', state);
+    });

+### Dispatching Actions
+You can dispatch actions to add or clear messages in the store.
+Here's how to do it:

+    import { addMessage, clearMessages } from "./messagesSlice";

+    // Dispatching an action to add a message store.dispatch(addMessage("Hello, world!"));

+    // Dispatching an action to add another message store.dispatch(addMessage("This is a second message!"));

+    // Dispatching an action to clear all messages store.dispatch(clearMessages());

+### Subscribing to State Changes
+You can also subscribe to changes in the state, so that when messages are added or cleared, you can react to those changes:

+    // Subscribe to state changes
+    this.subscription = store.select(selectHeroes()).subscribe(value => {
+      this.heroes = value;
+    });

 ## Tools
 ActionStack includes several tools to aid development and debugging: